Is Sexual Harassment Sexual Abuse?

 Anyone can call in at any time of the day.
 Once they call the National Sexual Assault Hotline, sexual violence victims are connected with qualified personnel from their local sexual assault support provider.
 The National Sexual Assault Hotline maintains the anonymity of any sexually assaulted victim who contacts them to safeguard their safety and identity.

 On the other hand, thousands of people are being accused of sexual assault daily.
 Such allegations are serious because they could permanently affect the accused’s life.
-They could lose their jobs or be denied prospects of employment, immigration, or housing.
+They could lose their jobs or be denied employment prospects, immigration, or housing.

 If you have been accused of sexual assault and harassment, you need legal assistance to defend against the allegations.
 Seasoned sexual assault lawyers can help you understand the legal system, advise you on the most potent sexual assault defense strategies, and improve your chances of avoiding conviction.